ultravioletrs/prism-docs/docs/assets.md

 # Computation Assets Overview

-Computation assets on Prism provide a convenient way to manage essential computational resources—datasets and algorithms.
-These assets facilitate basic operations such as creation, reading, updating, and deletion (CRUD).
+Computation assets on Prism provide a convenient way to manage essential computational resources including datasets and algorithms.
 They can also be associated with or unlinked from a computation.

-An important distinction is that computation assets contain file samples of the algorithm or dataset, providing users with a guide on what the actual files will resemble.
+An important distinction is that computation assets contain file samples of the algorithm or dataset, providing collaborators in a computation with a guide on what the actual files will resemble.
 These samples are **not** the actual files sent to the computation manifest when uploading via the CLI.
 For this reason, the actual file’s checksum is required during asset creation.

 A single asset can be used in multiple computations (one-to-many relationship), and a computation can be linked to several assets.